oneeve8/kobble-data/content/Githubsupport.md

 Kobble 3 [$ price] [data stored in public github account [sharing enabled] Kobble 4 [$ price] [data stored in private github account [sharing enabled]

-If you opt for purchasing Kobble support, this will enable sharing in Kobble

-With an in app purchase of GitHub support, all data is stored in your GitHub account.
-When you enable GitHub support, all data is stored in your GitHub account.
-GitHub support will also enable sharing, one of the key features of Kobble.
-Just tap the Home button and select the GitHub tab.